tumagonx/nwjs_docs_old/Livereload-node-webkit-on-changes.md

 ## Recursive solution

 Sadly, the previous solution don't work recursively.
-If you want a recursive alternative, first you need to install "gaze" (with "npm install gaze" command), and then change the script tag content:
+If you want a recursive alternative, first you need to install "gaze" or "chokidar", and then change the script tag content:

+### gaze

+`npm install gaze`

 ```
   <script>